December 13, 2018

 Professional navel gazing

 So, will this finally be the year that the facilities management profession gets its place in the boardroom?
 No. Is facilities management even a profession at all?
-Who cares?
+Maybe but who outside of FM cares?

 Although it will be the year when we witness the ongoing emergence of a new discipline aligned to an idea of a workplace that is as much technological and cultural as it is physical.
 This is the core issue facing the whole sector.